A Brief History of the Boer War: Participants, Battles, and Legacy

 The Treaty of Vereeniging and Aftermath of the Boer War

-The Boer war concluded with the Treaty of Vereeniging on May 31, 1902.
-The Boers acknowledged British sovereignty over their republics in return for self-governance in local matters, amnesty for the war combatants, and £3 million for farm reparations.
-The war marked the end of the independent Boer republics but laid the groundwork for the Union of South Africa in 1910.
+The Boer War ended with the signing of the Treaty of Vereeniging on 31 May 1902.
+The Boers accepted British rule over their republics in exchange for self-government in local affairs, amnesty for those who had fought in the war, and £3 million for the repair of farms.
+The war ended the independent Boer republics and set the foundation for the creation of the Union of South Africa in 1910.

-The Boer War left a significant impact on both South Africa and the British Empire.
-The conflict and its aftermath fed into the creation of the Union of South Africa, the precursor to modern South Africa.
-For the British Empire, the war was an uncomfortable mirror, reflecting the moral and financial cost of maintaining an empire.
+The Boer War had a significant impact on both South Africa and the British Empire.
+The war and the aftermath of the two Boer republics sowed the seeds for the Union of South Africa, the forerunner of the present South Africa.
+As for the British Empire, the Boer War was an unpalatable reflection of the price it would pay, in both financial and moral terms, to be the world’s policeman.